DolbyLaboratories/daaplay/README.md

 ![Swift](https://img.shields.io/badge/swift-F54A2A?style=for-the-badge&logo=swift&logoColor=white)
 ![Objective-C](https://img.shields.io/badge/OBJECTIVE--C-%233A95E3.svg?style=for-the-badge&logo=apple&logoColor=white)

-DAAPlay is an example iOS music/video player integration of Dolby Audio for Applications (DAA) v3.5.7.
+An example iOS music/video player integration of Dolby Audio for Applications (DAA) v3.5.7.

 **DAAPlay requires the DAA library and API, which are only available to licensees of DAA.** See [here](https://professional.dolby.com/licensing/) and [here](https://handbook.dolby.com/) for information on becoming a licensee.